 Before we begin, let us examine some common situations where you need to format a memory stick on an Android phone.

-The first is that the SD card is damaged or simply isn't working and you have some kind error message on your phone e.g. "SD card is corrupted".
+1. SD card is damaged or simply isn't working and you have some kind of error message on your phone e.g. "SD card is corrupted".

 There are several ways to format a memory stick.
 As already mentioned most devices with SD cards including phones, computers, and cameras have a formatting option.